teco-kit/fire-detector-tutorial/README.md

 The sensor continuously outputs a voltage between 0 V and ~3.3 V, depending on how much infrared light it sees.

-- No flame → low voltage
+- No flame → high voltage
-- Strong flame → higher voltage
+- Strong flame → low voltage

 Your XIAO board measures this voltage using the ADC and gives you a number typically from 0 to 1023 (10-bit resolution), where: